Kiranjith83/SA/SA.md

 - Architecture.
 ![Alt text](/pic/vpcPrivlink.png?raw=true "AWS VPC Priavate Link")
 - [Read More](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-services-overview.html)
+- To use AWS PrivateLink, create a VPC endpoint for a service in your VPC.
+You create the type of VPC endpoint required by the supported service.
+This creates an elastic network interface in your subnet with a private IP address that serves as an entry point for traffic destined to the service.

 # AWS Transit gateway
 - Allows to transit traffic between many VPCs